NelsonPHC/IN-hotels/APIDOC.md

   - If missing user name or password, returns an error with the message: `Please enter both user name and password`
   - If passed in an invalid user name or password, returns an error with the message: `User name or password is incorrect, please try again`
 - Possible 500 errors (all plain text):
-  - If something else goes wrong on the server, returns an error with the message: `Something went wrong with our site.
-Please try again later.`
+  - If something else goes wrong on the server, returns an error with the message: `An error occurred on the server.
+Try again later.`

 ## 2. Get all hotel data or hotel data that matches the search and/or filter criteria